 Can’t open files on Google Drive on iPhone or unable to open files in Google Drive on the iPad?
 Even, sometimes we get unsupported file type error on Google Drive.
 Meanwhile, if you can’t open Google Drive files in your files app, here are few solutions to fix the errors,

-- Restart the Google Drive app and iPhone, firstly, force close the Drive app on iPhone, iPad and then restart your device.
+- Restart the Google Drive app and iPhone, firstly, force Close the Google Drive app on your iPhone, iPad and then restart your device.

-For iPhone 8 or later/iPad without a Home button,
+Force restart way for iPhone 8 and iPhone X or later/iPad without a physical Home button,

 - Press and quickly release the Volume Up button.

 - Press and quickly release the Volume Down button.

 - Press and hold the Side button, until the Apple logo displays on the screen.